-- Based on the entire 94 years of data in Figure 1, Washington's blossoms reach their peak on April 4 in an average year.
-By comparison, the peak bloom date in 2014 was April 10.
+- Based on the entire 96 years of data in Figure 1, Washington’s cherry blossoms reach their peak on April 4 in an average year.
+By comparison, the peak bloom date in 2016 was March 25.

 - Peak bloom date for the cherry trees is occurring earlier than it did in the past.
 Since 1921, peak bloom dates have shifted earlier by approximately five days.